decred/dcrtimegui/README.md

 #### Usage

-The following URL will verify the digest of two files (file1.json and file2.txt), the digests which can't be found in the server will be uploaded for anchoring in dcrtime.
+The following URL will verify the hashes of two files (file1.json and file2.txt), the hashes which can't be found in the server will be uploaded for anchoring in dcrtime.

 ```